 Managing people consolidates your efforts of hiring the right people making sure that your people continue to perform as you need them to and keeps them engaged.
 Managing allows you to measure and improve performance.

 Formal performance reviews are often perceived negatively.
-For the manager, their thoughts may go to the time when the employee was late or the customer that complained.
-The employee initially thinks that they have done something wrong and this causes unnecessary stress.
-Performance evaluations are positive in many ways but primarily to inspire develop and motivate.
+For the manager, their thoughts may go to the time when the employee was late, or the customer complained.
+The employee initially thinks that they have done something wrong, and this causes unnecessary stress.
+Performance evaluations are positive in many ways but primarily to inspire, develop and motivate.

 Performance evaluations are positive in many ways but primarily to inspire, develop and motivate.